jpulido12/jpulido12.github.io/_pages/cv.md

 Education
 ======
-* Bachelor of Arts in Psychology, Providence College, 2024
+*Providence College*

-* Bachelor of Science in Computer Science, Providence College, 2024
+Bachelor of Science in Computer Science & Bachelor of Arts in Psychology